 As an Amazon Associate I earn from qualifying purchases.
 I have been, or can be if you click on a link and make a purchase, compensated via a cash payment, gift, or something else of value for writing this post.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.

 If you’re anything like me, in these cold, dreary months, you tend to think of ways that you can spruce up the outside…when it gets warmer, that is!
 For me, winter is all about outside DREAMING and inside DOING.
 One of the things I’m daydreaming about is whitewashing my chicken coop and barn.

-I have been daydreaming a bit lately of having a beautiful, white chicken coop, and cheery white inside the barn.
+I have been thinking a bit lately of having a beautiful, white chicken coop, and cheery white inside the barn.
 With the reduced light hours, all the wood inside the coop seems so dark and dingy.
 After doing my horseshoe farm sign a few months ago, the thought of whitewashing came to mind.

 Whitewashing is so cheap and easy, you’ve gotta try it!
 As a bonus, it has some great benefits as well.
 And you might feel a little like Tom Sawyer!